-Wall Street gains as techs rise; focus shifts to earnings
+US STOCKS-Wall St gains as techs rise; focus shifts to earnings

-A rise in shares of Apple (AAPL.O), Microsoft (MSFT.O) and Alphabet (GOOGL.O) provided the biggest boost to the S&P and the Nasdaq.
+A rise in shares of Apple, Microsoft and Alphabet provided the biggest boost to the S&P and the Nasdaq.

 Global equity markets rallied after Federal Reserve Chair Janet Yellen signaled a more gradual tightening of monetary policy than expected on Wednesday.